The Science of Problem Solving with Dr. Praveen Vemula

 Aditya Undru

-Aditya Undru is a graduate student at CSIR-CCMB with Dr. Arvind Kumar.
-He is a neuroscientist and bioinformatician currently studying the protective effects of a little-known phenomenon called hypoxic preconditioning using Zebrafish as a model organism, where he uses proteomics and transcriptomics to understand the molecular mechanisms involved.
-He is also a writer, poet, storyteller, singer, cyclist and amateur historian.
-He can be contacted at adityaundru1@gmail.com, on Instagram as @hyderabadicyclist or connected on LinkedIn as adityaundru.
+Aditya Undru is a Science Writer at CSIR-CCMB.
+He is a neuroscientist and bioinformatician by training and a writer, poet, storyteller, singer, translator, cyclist and amateur historian by passion.
+He writes in English, Telugu and Hindi.
+He can be contacted by mail at adityaundru1@gmail.com, on Instagram as @hyderabadicyclist or connected on LinkedIn as adityaundru.

 Archive